kostasCode/Robotics-I-8.012/ur5e_Paletizing_project/README.md

 A real application for becoming familiar with the way of controlling a robot using the local tablet throw Docker web based simulation

 >[!TIP]
->(check small guide for polyscope installation in Docker)
+>Check small guide for polyscope installation in Docker